dferruzzo/vim-todo-navigator/README.md

 - 🎨 **Color-Coded Tags**: Different colors for different tag types with syntax highlighting
 - ⚡ **Quick Navigation**: Press Enter to jump directly to any tagged item
 - 🔄 **Toggle Interface**: Easy toggle between tag list and your code
+- ✨ **Auto-Highlighting**: Automatically highlights TODO keywords in all opened files
+- 🎯 **Per-Buffer Control**: Toggle highlighting on/off for individual files

 ## Installation